 B.A. - Wheaton

-My research interests include nineteenth-century American literature, the relationship of Christianity to literature, and modern intellectual history, with a particular interest in philosophy and theology.
+My research and writing interests focus on nineteenth- and twentieth-century American literature, the relationship of religion to literature, modern intellectual history, and the history of Christian thought.

 Believing Again: Doubt and Faith in a Secular Age.
 Grand Rapids: Eerdmans, 2009.